isabella232/lukas-ner-model/README.md

 pip install -r requirements.txt
 ```

+## Data
+Explanation of data used and link to Drive folder.

 ## Named Entity Recognition (NER)
 The <i>ner</i> directory contains work where the pre-finetuned <b>bert-base-swedish-cased-ner</b> is evaluated at NER, as well as exploratory work on applications of the results.

-* /entity_processing – scripts that should be run initially
+* /entity_processing
-    * recognition.py – for performing NER on a dataset of articles
+    * recognition.py – for performing NER on a dataset of articles, essentially the same code used in the krangy repository
-    * cleaning.py – for somewhat "cleaning" up the NER output and store in a more convenient format
+    * cleaning.py – for "cleaning" up the NER output and some initial basic analysis
-    * analysis.py – for initial/basic analysis of the NER results
+    * analysis.py – for analyzing the found entities in relation to e.g. article categories
+    * category_grouping.py – for grouping entities to categories and vice versa from TT articles
-    * clouding.py – for creating a word cloud of the most common entities
+    * clouding.py – for creating a word cloud of the most commonly found entities
 * /model_evaluation – evaluation and comparison of KB-BERT and NERD
     * evaluator.py
     * threshold_optimization.py – for analyzing how different thresholds for entity confidence affects output and metrics
 * /category_analysis – using entities to calculate similarities
-* /tt_specific – work directed at using TT articles
+* /tt_specific
-    * get_tt_articles.py – for querying and saving TT articles of specific categories
+    * get_tt_articles.py – for querying and saving TT articles
     * keyword_extraction.py – for extracting keywords (entities) representative of a given category

 ## Multi-Label Text Classification (MLTC)
 The <i>mltc</i> directory contains work where <b>bert-base-swedish-cased</b> is finetuned for hierarchical multi-label text classification.
-Aiming to create a classifier that is able to predict the category/categories of news articles, the model is trained and evaluated on texts from MittMedia and TT, which both employ IPTC subject codes for categorizing.
+Aiming to create a classifier that is able to predict the category/categories of news articles, the models are trained and evaluated on texts from MittMedia and TT, which both employ IPTC subject codes for categorizing.

-* create_datasets.py – Used to create datasets from TT and MittMedia articles for training and evaluation.
+* create_datasets.py – used to create datasets from TT and MittMedia articles for training and evaluation
-* runner.py – Base script for creating, loading and using classifiers.
+* runner.py – base script for creating, loading and using classifiers
-* models.py – Contains two types of classification models.
+* models.py – contains two types of classification models
-* processor.py – Used for loading article data from CSV and transform so that it can be inputted to a model.
+* processor.py – used for loading article data from a CSV file and transforming it so that it can be inputted to a model
-* trainer.py – Used for training classifiers
+* trainer.py – used for training classifiers
-* evaluator.py – Used for evaluating and testing classifiers.
+* evaluator.py – used for evaluating and testing classifiers

-## Data
+* evaluation_analysis.ipynb – presentation/analysis of evaluation results for different model variations